TwiTech/DATA-SCIENCE-PROJECT/README.md

-This codes is a step by step process on building a machine learning model for Predicting Customer Behavior This involves:
+This codes is a step by step process on building a machine learning model This involves:
 Data Exploration and Preprocessing:
 Model Building and Evaluation: